FIFO vs LIFO vs HIFO for Crypto: What Each Does and Where It's Allowed (2026)

 FIFO vs LIFO vs HIFO for Crypto

-- US: only FIFO or Specific Identification (Rev. Proc.
+- In the US, the only recognised methods are FIFO and Specific Identification (Rev. Proc.
 2024-28, per-wallet from 2025).
-HIFO/LIFO are not standalone methods — only via documented Spec-ID.
+HIFO and LIFO are not standalone elections — they happen only through a documented specific identification.

 What each does